OData/ODataSamples/WebApiClassic/ODataActionSample/ReadMe.md

 * Actions bound to an entity collection
 * Unbound actions

-Be noted: if it's hosted using IIS, the "." in the request URI could be a problem.
+**Be noted**: if it's hosted using IIS, the "." in the request URI could be a problem.
 In this case, use the non-namespace qualified action call.

 Actions: